Confidential Business Information (CBI)

 For hazardous products, WHMIS requires suppliers and employers to:

-• Disclose the identity of hazardous chemicals and their associated hazards.
+• Disclose the identity of hazardous chemicals meeting disclosure requirements and the hazards of the product.

 • Provide safe use and handling information on a safety data sheet (SDS) and label.